March 6 – Pre-Conference and Special Sessions

 There is a mismatch between current housing stock, shifting demographics, and an increasing demand for walkability and place-making.
 This session focuses on how to foster a paradigm shift through missing middle housing.
 This model provides diverse housing options along a spectrum of affordability, including duplexes, fourplexes, and bungalow courts, to support walkable communities, locally-serving retail, and public transportation options.
 These high-quality, marketable options could be Tennessee’s solution between the scales of single-family homes and mid-rise flats for walkable urban living.

-Closing Luncheon, including Tennessee’s Best awards and speaker Nat Kendall Taylor.
+Closing Luncheon, including Tennessee’s Best and STAR awards

 Housing Messages that Backfire and What We Can Do About It